kookiatsuetrong/start-web/README.md

 ### Product Backlogs
 ```
-- As a member, I want to have my profile picture.
+M01: As a member,
+	I want to have my profile picture.

-- As a visitor, I want to copy/paste my photo in the contact page.
+V01: As a visitor,
+	I want to copy/paste my photo in the contact page.

-- As a visitor, I want to create account from my social network account including Facebook or Google.
+V02: As a visitor,
+	I want to create account from my social network account
+	including Facebook or Google.

+A01: As an administrator,
+	I want to configure connection string.

 ```